LibertyDSNP/spec/pages/DSNP/AttributeSets.md

 Attribute Set Type canonical names are constructed as follows:

 * MUST be in the format _attributeSetTypeNamespace_ + "`$`" + _attributeSetTypeName_, where _attributeSetTypeNamespace_ MUST be either a multihash content hash (encoded as a multibase string), the DSNP DID of the schema author (beginning with "`did:dsnp:`"), or the empty string (for schemaless attribute set types).
-* _attributeSetTypeName_ MUST match a declared type value in the Verifiable Credential document
+* _attributeSetTypeName_ MUST match a declared type value in the Verifiable Credential document.
-* If _attributeSetTypeNamespace_ is a DID, it must match the issuer of the Verifiable Credential Schema document referenced from the credential document, and the schema document must include a proof that can be verified using the issuer's public key.
+* If _attributeSetTypeNamespace_ is a DID, it MUST match the issuer of the Verifiable Credential Schema document referenced from the credential document, and the schema document MUST include a proof that can be verified using the issuer's public key.
 * If _attributeSetTypeNamespace_ is empty, the credential document MUST NOT reference a schema.
-* If _attributeSetTypeNamespace_ is a multibase string, it must match the multihash content hash of the schema file referenced from the credential document.
+* If _attributeSetTypeNamespace_ is a multibase string, it MUST match the multihash content hash of the schema file referenced from the credential document.

 Examples: